 We reached out to Consumer Reports in December 2023, and we learned that they’ll give the actual test results if you contact them for the data.
 So the testing is happening, but getting that information is very inconvenient.

-Many reviews are templatized, repeating the same sentences across different products’ reviews.
-And with little to no visible test results to back up their claims, their reviews are unreliable.
+And on top of duplicated reviews, little to no visible test results to back up their claims make Consumer Reports’ reviews unreliable.

 Subscribers shouldn’t be receiving these basic reviews nor have to jump through hoops to see the test results—especially when Consumer Reports used to set the standard for transparency and detailed product reviews.